Brand Names: Fragmin

 - trouble breathing.

-Less serious side effects include pain, redness, or swelling where the medicine was injected.
+- pain, bruising, or swelling where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.